 - 1. Distinguish Insomnia Disorder from Insufficient Sleep Syndrome. - 2.
-Differentiate the roles of process S (Homeostatic Sleep Drive) and process C (Circadian Rhythm) in regulating sleep. - 3.
+Differentiate the role of process S (Homeostatic Sleep Drive) and process C (Circadian Rhythm) in regulating sleep. - 3.
 Analyze the differences in sleep architecture between individuals with and without insomnia - 4.
 Demonstrate interview skills specific to conducting a sleep assessment. - 5.
 Formulate an individualized case conceptualization (including 3 P model) of insomnia for military patients. - 6.
 Integrate subjective sleep measures for CBT-I treatment decisions with patients. - 7.
 Evaluate the negative effects of hyperarousal (physical, cognitive, emotional) on sleep. - 8.
-Calculate a patient's sleep efficiency using data from sleep diaries.

-- 9. Apply principles of stimulus control to patients with insomnia. - 10.
+Calculate a patient's sleep efficiency using data from sleep diaries. - 9.
+Apply principles of stimulus control to patients with insomnia. - 10.
 Create new bedtime and waketime schedules for patients using sleep restriction principles. - 11.
-Appraise the role of CBT-I in cases of insomnia with co-morbidities. - 12.
-Modify techniques in a theoretically consistent manner to improve the accessibility and clinical outcomes for specific patients.
+Evaluate the use of cognitive therapy approaches in treating patients with insomnia. - 12.
+Appraise the role of CBT-I in cases of insomnia with co-morbidities.